melvinsevi/melvinsevi_temp_folio/_pages/about.md

 I am Sevi Melvin, a final-year Master of Research student in Mathematics, Vision, Apprentissage (MVA) at ENS Paris-Saclay, renowned for its excellence in machine learning research.
 With a strong academic background in Applied Mathematics and Computer Science, I am deeply passionate about advancing the frontiers of machine learning, particularly in the domains of Computer Vision and multimodal learning.

-My research interests span Generative AI, Diffusion Models, and Large Language Models, and I am driven by a desire to contribute to cutting-edge research in these areas..
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+My research interests span Generative AI, Diffusion Models, and Large Language Models, and I am driven by a desire to contribute to cutting-edge research in these areas.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.